 The Inode Stripe Width variable defines how a file is striped across the file system's data stripe groups.
-The default value is 4 GBs (4294967296).
 After the initial placement policy has selected a stripe group for the first extent of the file, for each Inode Stripe Width extent the allocation is changed to prefer the next stripe group allowed to contain file data.
 Next refers to the next numerical stripe group number going up or down.
 (The direction is determined using the inode number: odd inode numbers go up or increment, and even inode numbers go down or decrement).
 The rotation is modulo the number of stripe groups that can hold data.